davs3275/sbs/med/collier.md

 be distracted.
 It is not permitted.
 As for your body, value it no more than if you were just expiring.
 For what is it?
-Nothing but a little blood and bones ; a piece of network, wrought out of nerves, veins, and arteries twisted together.
+Nothing but a little blood and bones; a piece of network, wrought out of nerves, veins, and arteries twisted together.
-In the next place, consider what sort of thing your breath is ; why, only a little air, and that not constant, but every moment let out of your lungs, and sucked in again.
+In the next place, consider what sort of thing your breath is; why, only a little air, and that not constant, but every moment let out of your lungs, and sucked in again.
 The third part of your composition is the ruling part.
 Now consider thus : you are an old man: do not suffer this noble part of you under